vikidi/Finlandia-Hiihto-Visual/README.md

 The program requires a screen with a resolution greater than 1280 * 720.

+It is advisable to not use the remote desktop due to the lack of multimedia support on that platform.

+**Documentation**

+Main documentation of the program can be accessed from the Documentation/ Folder.
+There is the main document and a UML-graph of the current version of the program.

 **Doxygen documentation**

-Doxygen documentation can be read by opening html/index.html in browser.
+Doxygen documentation can be read by opening https://internetexplorers-doxygen.herokuapp.com/.

+**Winner predicter**

+Winner predicter can be accessed by opening http://finlandia-hiihto-predicter.herokuapp.com/.

 **Contact information**